longxianlei/Spike-BRGNet/README.md

 │       │   └── ...
 │       └── ...

-* Remenber to replace the dataset path in the yaml with your ture dataset path
+* Remember to replace the dataset path in the YAML with your true dataset path

 ### 1. Training

-* For example, train the SpikeBRGNet-s on DDD17 with batch size of 32 on 1 GPUs:
+* For example, train the SpikeBRGNet-s on DDD17 with a batch size of 32 on 1 GPU:

 ````bash
 python tools/train.py --cfg configs/DDD17/SpikeBRGNet_small_DDD17.yaml TRAIN.BATCH_SIZE_PER_GPU 32
 ````

-* Or train the SpikeBRGNet-s on DSEC with batch size of 12 on 1 GPUs:
+* Or train the SpikeBRGNet-s on DSEC with a batch size of 12 on 1 GPUs:

 ````bash
 python tools/train.py --cfg configs/DSEC/SpikeBRGNet_small_DSEC.yaml TRAIN.BATCH_SIZE_PER_GPU 12